qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 to create simple and very complex expressions to label your data in QGIS.
 See :ref:`vector_expressions` chapter for more information and examples on expressions.

+.. _data_defined_labeling:

-Using data-defined override for labelling
+Using data-defined override for labeling
 -----------------------------------------

-With the :index:`data-defined override` functions, the settings for the labelling are overridden by entries in the attribute table.
+With the :index:`data-defined override` functions, the settings for the labeling are overridden by entries in the attribute table.
 You can activate and deactivate the function with the right-mouse button.
 Hover over the symbol and you see the information about the data-defined override,